pleszkowicz/github-repo-viewer/README.md

 ### UI

-Currently, this is the part that I'm the least proud of, because I focused on recalling Ember utilities after longer break and the app architecture was the main priority.
+This is the part that I'm the least proud of, because I focused on recalling Ember utilities after longer break with Ember development and the app architecture was the main priority.
 I decided to use pure HTML and CSS.
 To enhance it further, it would be great to incorporate Flexbox / CSS Grid or use some UI library which handles it out of the box, including Design System.